koda86/floa/man/floa_doc.md

 - ROISLIEN : Pointwise Limits of Agreement by Røislien et al. (2012)
 - BOOT : Bootstrapped functional prediction bands (Lenhoff et al., 1999; Olshen, Biden, Wyatt, & Sutherland, 1989; Sutherland et al., 1988)

-If you are interested in reproducing the results of the paper, please open the parent script 'main.R' and read the instruction in the section **Main script** below.
+If you aim to reproduce the results of the paper, please open the parent script 'main.R' and read the instruction in the section **Main script** below.

 The calculation, visualization and statistical properties of the prediction bands are calculated in various subscripts.
 In order for these subscripts/functions to run succesfully, the data needs to be organized in long format data objects with five columns: